LunarG/VulkanSamples/README.md

 ## Kit Structure
   - The Vulkan Samples Kit is a set of source and data files in a specific directory hierarchy:
-      - data/ - static data files used in the samples, ie images, shaders, etc; Vulkan-version-specific files will reside in directories named by the version (i.e. vk0.10)
+      - API-Samples - Samples that demonstrate the use of various aspects of the Vulkan API
-      - ext/ - external third party components outside of the Vulkan SDK and samples framework (glm)
+      - Demos - Samples that are more functional and go deeper than simple API use.
-      - src/ - samples source code, where sample file name is prefixed by Vulkan version (i.e. vk0.10-instance.cpp)
+      - Layer-Samples - Samples that are implemented as layers.
-      - utils/ - source code for common utilities used by the sample programs
+      - Android-Only - Samples that are only meant to be run on Android

 ## Sample progression
   - In general, the samples are not interrelated, but there is a progression